 If you’re heading into the great outdoors whether for a leisurely weekend with the family or to trek through the Presidential Range in New Hampshire in mid-winter you’ll need a sleeping bag that’s appropriate for the conditions you’ll be facing.
-A lot goes into the design of a sleeping bag and In order to find the bag that’s right for you you’ll need information and that’s what we’re here to provide with this review guide of the 10 best sleeping bags.
+A lot goes into the design of sleeping bags and in order to find the bag that’s right for you, you’ll need information and that’s what we’re here to provide with this review guide of the 10 best sleeping bags.
 From materials to filling to zipper quality to weight, size and more we cover all the pertinent details so that you can pick the right bag for your next outdoor adventure.
 Let’s begin.

 Our Picks Of The Sleeping Bags in 2018

 Coleman has been making quality outdoor gear for more than 100 years so they know a thing or two about camping gear.
 Their Brazos Cool Weather Sleeping Bag is a prime example of the thought they put into engineering their bags and their ability to offer high quality gear at a reasonable price.
 Ideal for those in-between days of spring and fall when nighttime temps are routinely in the 40s and occasionally dip below freezing.
 Rated to 20° F you’ll never be caught off guard by Mother Nature as long as you have the Brazos with you.
 It boasts an array of features that make it a convenience winner as well including double-sided snag-proof zipper and soft tricot knit filling.